-base-The starting physical address accessible through the returned instance.

-count-The number of memory elements accessible through the returned instance.

-stride-The distance to the next element as a multiple of element size, where 1 means the elements are adjacent in memory.
+- base-The starting physical address accessible through the returned instance. - count-The number of memory elements accessible through the returned instance. stride-The distance to the next element as a multiple of element size, where 1

-IllegalArgumentException-when base is negative, count is not greater than zero, or stride is less than one.

-SecurityException-when the caller does not have permissions to access the given memory region or the specified range of addresses.

-SizeOutOfBoundsException-when the memory addressed by the object would extend into an invalid range of memory.

-MemoryTypeConflictException-when base does not point to a memory that matches the type served by this factory.
+- IllegalArgumentException-when base is negative, count is not greater than zero, or stride is less than one. - SecurityException-when the caller does not have permissions to access the given memory region or the specified range of addresses. - OffsetOutOfBoundsException-when base is invalid. - SizeOutOfBoundsException-when the memory addressed by the object would extend into an invalid range of memory. - MemoryTypeConflictException-when base does not point to a memory that matches the type served by this factory.